Questions about the current situation in Africa

 How likely is it that this mpox variant will also travel to the Netherlands and spread here?

 It is possible that someone will bring the virus from Africa to the Netherlands.
-This also happened in Sweden.
+This has happened in several European countries.
 RIVM is working with doctors, Municipal Public Health Services (GGDs) and laboratories in the Netherlands to monitor the situation and prevent the virus from continuing to spread.
 If a person is found to have mpox, they must start self-isolating.
 The GGD will start source and contact tracing.

 Can the new mpox variant also spread through the air?